cucumber/docs/content/guides/10-minute-tutorial.md

   pending # Write code here that turns the phrase above into concrete actions end

-When("I ask whether is's Friday yet") do pending # Write code here that turns the phrase above into concrete actions end
+When("I ask whether it's Friday yet") do pending # Write code here that turns the phrase above into concrete actions end